-This section describes the evaluation of the proposed technique using an "real life" MRI image sets. the evaluation was was undertaken in terms of classification accuracy, sensitivity and specificity.
-Two studies are reported here: (i) a comparison between musician and non-musician MRI scans, and (ii) an epilepsy screening process.
-The studies are discussed in detail below.
+This section describes the evaluation of the proposed technique using "real life" MRI image sets.
+The evaluation was undertaken in terms of classification accuracy, sensitivity and specificity.
+Three studies are reported here: (i) a comparison between musician and non-musician MRI scans, (ii) a comparison between MRI scans belonging to right handed and left handed people, and (iii) an epilepsy screening process.
+The studies are discussed in more detail below.

 Musicians v.
 Non-Musicians For the musicians study a data set comprising 106 MRI scans was used, 53 representing musicians and 53 non-musicians, the data set was thus divided into two equal classes.
-The study was of interest because of the conjecture that the size and shape of the corpus callosum reflects certain human characteristics (such as a mathematical or musical ability).
+The study was of interest because of the conjecture that the size and shape of the corpus callosum reflects certain human abilities (such as a mathematical or musical ability).
 Table 2 shows the TCV results obtained using the proposed technique.
 Inspection of Table 2 demonstrates that the overall classification accuracy of the time series CBR approach is significantly high.
-In many TCV cases the time series based approach obtained 100% accuracy, even though visual inspection of the corpus callosums in the data set does not allow for the clear identification of any defining feature.
+In many TCV cases the time series based approach obtained 100% accuracy, even though visual inspection of the corpus callosums in the image set does not lead to any clear identification of any defining feature.